chaitan94/knit/README.md

  * put a text file you want to compress in tests folder
  * run `python knit compress tests/filename.txt`
  * run `python knit decompress tests/filename.txt.h`

+## Project Structure
+knit folder contains code for BWT, MTF, RLE and huffman in python
+	bwt.py file has code for coding and decoding in BWT mtf.py file has code for coding and decoding in MTF rle.py file has code for coding and decoding in RLE huffman.py file has code for compressing and decompressing in Huffman tests folder contains test scripts and test cases compress.py file is a small script which finds all txt files in tests folder and compresses them decompress.py file is a small script which finds all txt files in tests folder and decompresses them clean.py file is a small script which deletes all .h and .lulz files in tests folder